BEQSONA-cmd/Minishell_Tester/README.md

 m_test
 ```

 ### The two terminals are now connected.
-Commands typed in the terminal running 'Reallyshell' will be executed in both the bash shell and your minishell, making it easy to compare their outputs.
+Commands typed in 'Reallyshell' will be executed in both the bash and your minishell, making it easy to compare their outputs.
 ![Reallyshell](https://github.com/BEQSONA-cmd/Minishell_Tester/blob/main/gifs/Reallyshell.gif)

 ## ............................................................................................................................